-The DJA 2017 Shortlist will be revealed on 23 May 2017 in London at the Data Journalism Unconference 2017, a free, invitation-only event organised by GEN to discuss and tackle data journalism challenges across borders.
+The DJA 2017 Shortlist was revealed on 23 May 2017 in London at the Data Journalism Unconference 2017, a free, invitation-only event organised by GEN to discuss and tackle data journalism challenges across borders.

-This year the prizes are worth $1,801 (US) each (compared to $1000 (US) last year) and will be awarded at a special ceremony at the Hofburg Imperial Palace in Vienna during the seventh annual GEN Summit on 22 June 2017.
+This year the prizes are worth $1,801 (US) each (compared to $1000 (US) last year) and were awarded at a special ceremony at the Hofburg Imperial Palace in Vienna during the seventh annual GEN Summit on 22 June 2017.

 Simon Rogers, Data Editor at Google News Lab, is the director of the DJA competition which takes place under the presidency of Paul Steiger, Executive Chairman of ProPublica’s board of directors.
 Marianne Bouchart is the manager of the competition.